God Led Us

 in Sri Lanka

-These projects include sewing machines for tailoring, gas ovens and food supplies for making and selling food, chickens and coops for chicken farms, salon equipment for hairdressing, and laptops for teaching computer to local youth.
+Projects include sewing machines for tailoring, gas ovens and food supplies for making and selling food, chickens and coops for chicken farms, salon equipment for hairdressing, and laptops for teaching computer to local youth.

 In addition to meeting their material needs, each of the Sri Lanka mothers is enrolled in a one-year discipleship program consisting of 12 Bible-based courses.
 Each week they come to study together, and eat a meal together.

 These courses, supplied by Harvestime Institute, train the mothers to not only love themselves as Christ loves them, but to share the gospel with their children and their neighbors.
 Courses include Biblical Theology, Strategies for a Spiritual Harvest, and Intercessory Prayer.

 Mothers then graduate after one year with a one-year Discipleship certificate.

 1177 W Cody Circle, South Jordan, UT 84095 (USA)

 c/o The Great Commission Foundation, PO Box 14006, Abbotsford BC, V2T 0B4 (CANADA)

 (780) 674-8992 (CANADA)